closeeaux/PY-POS-SYSTEM/README.md

-﻿**POS system**

-This is a python project which I created while in school it's not expected to use as a real cash register.
+﻿**POS system** is a python project which I created while in school. it's not expected to use as a real cash register.
 I just wanted to share this project with all of you, to show what easy things you all can do and that somebody has inspiration for a new Project.
-This

 **Install**